drodado/test1/README.md

 This endpoint returns a message with the filename to confirm that file has been processed and the content file.

-If file is not found, service will return blank body and status "401 Not Found".
+If file is not found, service will return a blank body and status "401 Not Found".

 If an unhandled error occurs during the process, service will return an error message and status "500 Internal Server Error".

+Other return codes could be incorporated later.

 If the line message does not have a valid JSON format, the line is discarded but it's considered in the row counter.

+Rankings words are hardcode in an enumerated.
+They could also be read from a file to provide flexibility to change the set of words.

 Service is not validating order fields.